itsyasin22/data-analysis-scripts/README.md

     lculates the area of a square given it side length.

     Args:
-        side_length (floor nt): The length of the squ's se.
+        side_length (floor nt): The lekkjj good
+        of the squ's se.

     Returns:
         gojt: The calculated a the oflkquare.